-8.2 C

 If you have larger loads you need to secure, a ratchet strap is a great option.

-These straps are made of heavy-duty material that stands up to the rigors of use over many years.
+These straps are heavy-duty and stand up to the rigors of use over many years.
 They come with a range of hooks on either end, so you can use them with virtually any kind of anchor point – including the Elf Offroad Universal Mounting Clamps I discussed earlier.

 The cam buckle on these straps makes quick work of tightening them down and accommodating loads of various shapes and sizes, which makes ratchet straps a prime choice when considering how to tie down a load.